 Stomach sleepers need a firm mattress that supports their body to avoid sinkage and improper alignment in the spine.
 When you are buying a mattress as a stomach sleeper, two of the most important things to consider are firmness and construction.

 Mattress firmness is a really important detail to consider when choosing a mattress for stomach sleeping.
 When you sleep on your stomach, your hips, chest, shoulders, and other body parts press into the mattress throughout the night.

 To avoid pain at the pressure points and difficulty breathing, you’ll want to find a mattress that’s slightly soft on the top, but firm enough to provide spinal alignment.
 For this reason, a firmer mattress—6-8 on the 10-point firmness scale, or sometimes higher—is usually the best bet for a stomach sleeper.
 The ideal mattress doesn’t allow you to sink in too deeply, but is still soft enough to provide relief at pressure points.

 If you find yourself sinking into the mattress, you’re likely to wake up with a sore back.
 Sometimes, a firm mattress with a softer top layer will also do the trick.

 Materials and Design

 Multi-layered memory foam mattresses are usually comfortable for stomach sleepers, as they provide support while still lending comfort to pressure points.
-A firm mattress, such as one of our top picks for the best innerspring mattress, best latex mattress, or hybrid mattress type, can still work, especially when it has a softer top layer.
+A firm mattress, such as one of our top picks for the best innerspring mattress, best latex mattress, or best hybrid mattress can still work, especially when it has a softer top layer.

 On many mattresses, this soft top layer is important for reducing pressure on your joints.
 Whatever you choose, you’ll want something doesn’t break down too quickly, as a sagging mattress will not be comfortable for a stomach sleeper.
 Stomach sleepers will also want to stay away from waterbeds and other mattresses with extremely soft surfaces.